2020 Jeep Gladiator quick drive review: Notes from a week with no doors

 - I'm a huge convertible fan, but with the Jeep's doors off, I never felt the need to monkey around removing the roof panels on my tester.
 The vehicle still felt very open and sunny like a convertible, with the side benefit of not having occupants bake under excessive sun load or, alternatively, getting soaked in the rain.
 This convenience can't be overstated -- it's wonderful.
 Plus, ingress and egress is made that much easier.

 - The Jeep Gladiator's optional lockable rear under-seat bins are a godsend when running doorless.
 Unless you want to pack up all of your stuff or risk it getting jacked whenever you park, they're indispensable.
-On the downside, they're still quite small and shallow, and their reconfigurable dividers are quite flimsy.
+On the downside, they're still quite small and shallow, and their reconfigurable dividers are on the flimsy side.
 If I bought a Gladiator, I'd invest in some larger lockable storage, even if it's in-bed.
 If you stop for groceries, for instance, you'll probably want more space, if only to keep your purchases from blowing all over the cabin or out onto the road.

 - No door dings!